akd15102091/Diabetes_Prediction/README.md

 # Diabetes_Prediction

-In this Project, predict that the person has Diabetes or not. for this, used below algorithms......
+In this Project, predict that the person has Diabetes or not.

+**For this, used below algorithms......

 1)Logistic Regression

 2)Support Vector Classification